 Note: The DVI video output is configured to provide an analog signal by default in the Colibri family.
 Please make sure that your DVI adapter has the analog pins available - see DVI-A or DVI-I for more details.

-Note: The Colibri iMX7S only has one USB port.
-On the Iris Carrier Board it is available through the micro USB connector (X12).
+Note: The Colibri iMX7S has only one USB port.
+On the Iris Carrier Board, it is available through the micro USB connector (X12).

 Remove the Iris Carrier Board and the Colibri Computer on Module from the blisters.
 Insert the computer on module into the X1 connector of the Carrier Board as tight as possible, with the module inclined ~30 to 45 degree in relation to the carrier board.

 Warning: Make sure that the module is well connected to the carrier board.
 The image below has some checkpoints highlighted.

 Connect the DB9 to IDC adapter cable to the X13 connector on the Iris.